Friedrich Albert Lange: Biography

 Lange was born in Wald, near Solingen, the son of the theologian, Johann Peter Lange.
-He was educated at Duisburg, Zürich and Bonn, where he distinguished himself in gymnastics as much as academically.
+He was educated at Duisburg, Zurich and the University of Bonn, where he distinguished himself in gymnastics as much as academically.
 In 1852 he became a schoolmaster at Cologne; in 1853 Privatdozent in philosophy at Bonn; and in 1858 schoolmaster at Duisburg, resigning when the government forbade schoolmasters to take part in political activities.

 Lange entered journalism as editor of the Rhein- und Ruhr-Zeitung in 1862 in the cause of political and social reform.
 His ceterum censeo can be considered to be the repeated demand for Bismarck's resignation.
 He was prominent in public affairs, yet found enough time to write most of his best-known books, Die Leibesübungen (1863), Die Arbeiterfrage (1865, 5th ed.
 1894), Geschichte des Materialismus (1866), and John Stuart Mills Ansichten über die soziale Frage (1866).
 He also wrote a number of works on pedagogy and psychology.
 In 1863, Lange supported the socialist leader Ferdinand Lassalle in an important trial concerning the constitutional guarantee of academic freedom.
 From 1864 to 1866, Lange was a member of the executive committee of the Association of German Labour Unions (Verband Deutscher Arbeitervereine), an early organisation of the German labour movement.
 One of his colleagues there was August Bebel, the Social-Democratic leader who wrote of him that "he had a short and strong figure, and was of a sympathetic presence.
 He had magnificent eyes, and was one of the most amiable men whom I have ever known.
 He won the hearts of people at first sight" while also describing him as of "firm character".